renesas/iot-reference-rx/Getting_Started_Guide.md

 **Note:**

 * Depending on the country you live in or provider of SIM card, you may not use RYZ014A due to the supported bands.
 Refer to manual of RYZ014A about supported bands for details.
+Also see [Settings of Bands](#settings-of-bands-in-case-of-using-cellular) for band settings.

 ##### Hardware setup in case of Ethernet